Why Are Christians So Divided and In Conflict?

 ” (Luke 12:51), knowing that he ushered in an age of conflict and division.
 That is why he said: “I am with you always, to the end of the age

 That's important, because while God the Great Spirit-Parent is eternal and has always been and always will be with us, Jesus said "I will be with you until the end of the age" for a reason.

 In one sense Jesus was speaking as the Ancient One or "Ancient of Days" who is in heaven with God, and who was "before Abraham" (which is why Jesus said "Before Abraham was, I am.").
 But, in another sense he was speaking as the Avatar who ushered in the passing age, having realized his oneness with God and humanity and knowing prophecy would not be fulfilled until the end of the age when humanity would finally be ready for and given the truth, about him, about the true purpose of religion, and about God.

 That has been misunderstood because in certain versions of the Christian Bible, aeon, the word Jesus used for age, was translated to say "the end of the world."
 But the actual meaning of aeon is a certain period of time, as are the Sanskrit (and Hindu) words yuga and kalpa, and the Hebrew word olam, which actually means “a long or distant time.”

 The Ancient One who was represented by Jesus is still with God in heaven, and will always be.
-But there is much that the followers of Jesus did not understand.
-The authors (or copiers or translators or interpreters) of the epistles and books of the New Testament, the official Christian canon (Bible), did not understand.
+But there is much that the followers of Jesus and the authors (or copiers or translators or interpreters) of the epistles and books of the New Testament, the official Christian canon (Bible), did not understand.
 Instead, during the first and second centuries after Jesus died and as the the texts of the New Testament were written, they thought that the "end" and a literal "second coming" of Jesus was imminent.
 They did not understand the concept of an aeon, age, or olam, nor did they understand Jesus' prophecies about the